SixArm/sixarm_sql_schema_examples/README.md

   * For example, some tables duplicate the "postcode" field, because many of our apps use it to speed up local search.

-Use dates formats and time formats that are consistent with ISO standard formats.
+Use date formats and time formats that are consistent with ISO standard formats.

   * For example, the timestamp display format is Year-Month-Day and Hour:Minute:Second and Zulu time zone, such as "YYYY-MM-DDTHH:MM:SSZ"

-Any date or time field that is representing local time must use the "_local" suffix.
+Any date or time field that is representing local time must use the "_local" suffix because this helps with disambiguation.

   * For example, the "person" table has the "birth_date_local" field because we care about the person's local date birthday, not Zulu date birthday.